 On this page:

-Remember that your role as a friend is not the same as a mental health professional.
-You are there to support your friend and help them find professionals that can help.
+Remember that you are not a mental health professional.
+You aren't there to make a diagnosis or give medical advice.
+You are there to support your friend and help them find a professional if they need it.

 Helping a friend doesn't mean: